pscedu/singularity-bedtools/README.md

 ## Disclaimer

-I am nothing but a humble programmer creating the container for this wonderful app.
+I am nothing but a humble programmer creating the container for this wonderful app. [bedtools](https://bedtools.readthedocs.io/en/latest/) is developed in the [Quinlan laboratory](http://quinlanlab.org/) at the [University of Utah](https://www.utah.edu/) and benefits from fantastic contributions made by scientists worldwide.

 ---
 [![CBD](http://www.cbd.cmu.edu/wp-content/uploads/2017/07/wordpress-default.png)](http://www.cbd.cmu.edu)